Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

-where $C$ is a variable indicating the number of compensation instructions introduced in external blocks, $k$ is a constant factor to control the trade-off between trace speed and size of the rest of the function, and $P$ is the set of paths from some entry to some exit in the trace.
-The experimental results of Shobaki \etal{} for the SPEC2006 integer benchmarks and a UltraSPARC IV processor (with an instruction bundle width of four instructions) show that 91\% of the traces (of up to 424 instructions) can be solved optimally, yielding a slight improvement of the weighted makespan (2.7\% on average) and a noticeable reduction of the compensation code (15\% on average).
+The only available combinatorial approach to trace scheduling is an extension~\cite{Shobaki2009} of Shobaki and Wilken's superblock scheduler.
+The main difference with the superblock approach lies in the objective function, which minimizes a combination of the weighted makespan of all possible execution paths and the cost of inserting compensation code outside the trace: $k I + \textSummation{p \in P}{\exitWeight{p} \times \p{\noMathVar{s}{\exitInstruction{p}} - \noMathVar{s}{\entryInstruction{p}}}}$ where $I$ is a variable indicating the number of compensation instructions introduced in external blocks, $k$ is a constant factor to control the trade-off between trace speed and size of the rest of the function, and $P$ is the set of paths from some entry to some exit in the trace.
+For example, assuming that the weights of $p_1$, $p_2$, and $p_3$ are 0.3, 0.5, and 0.2, the objective function of the trace from Figure~\ref{fig:trace-cfg} is $k I + 0.3 \times \p{\noMathVar{s}{i_1} - 0} + 0.5 \times \p{\noMathVar{s}{i_5} - 0} + 0.2 \times \p{\noMathVar{s}{i_5} - \noMathVar{s}{i_3}}$.
+Shobaki \etal{}'s experimental results for the SPEC2006 integer benchmarks and a UltraSPARC~IV~\cite{Greenley1995} processor (with an instruction bundle width of four instructions) show that~91\% of the traces (of up to 424~instructions) can be solved optimally with a one-second timeout, improving the weighted makespan slightly (2.7\% on average) and reducing of the compensation code noticeably (15\% on average) compared to heuristic solutions.

-\paragraph{Software pipelining.}
+\paragraph{Software pipelining}

 A fundamentally different form of regional scheduling is \emph{software pipelining}~\cite{Rau1981,Lam1988}.
 Software pipelining schedules the instructions of multiple iterations of a loop body simultaneously to increase the amount of available instruction-level parallelism.
 Typically, software pipelining is applied to inner-most loops consisting of single basic blocks although extensions are proposed to deal with larger structures~\cite[Section 20.4]{Rong2007}.
-The output of software pipelining is a loop kernel with as short makespan as possible (called \emph{initiation interval} in the context of software pipelining), together with a prologue and epilogue to the kernel where the instructions of the first and last iterations of the loop are scheduled.
-A comprehensive description of the problem is given by Allan \etal{}~\cite{Allan1995}.

-The most prominent combinatorial approach to software pipelining, based on IP, is due to Govindarajan \etal{}~\cite{Govindarajan1994,Altman1995}.
-As is common in software pipelining, the approach proceeds by trying to construct schedules of successively increasing initiation interval.
-The first schedule found is thus guaranteed to be \emph{rate-optimal} (that is, of minimum makespan).
+Similarly to other instruction scheduling approaches, the input is represented by a DG, which in the case of software pipelining is extended with dependencies across iterations (called \emph{loop-carried dependencies}).
+Figure~\ref{fig:dg-swp} shows the DG of Figure~\ref{fig:dg} extended with loop-carried dependencies as dotted arcs.
+Instruction $\InstrBlt{}$ is omitted for simplicity (correct handling of control instructions needs extra care in software pipelining).